Brazil Ex-defense Minister Arrested In Coup Plot Investigation - UrduPoint

 Bolsonaro was also "fully aware" of an alleged plan by elite soldiers to assassinate Lula, his vice president and a Supreme Court judge, said the report.

+It said Braga Netto had an "active participation" in the effort to pressure commanders of Brazil's armed forces to "join the coup project."

-The plan, called "Green and Yellow Dagger," was allegedly discussed at Netto's home.
+The plan, called "Green and Yellow Dagger," was allegedly discussed at Braga Netto's home.

 It was printed at the Planalto palace, the seat of the Brazilian presidency, according to investigators.

-A draft of the coup plan was found at the headquarters of Bolsonaro's Liberal Party among the belongings of one of Netto's advisors.
+A draft of the coup plot was found at the headquarters of Bolsonaro's Liberal Party among the belongings of one of Braga Netto's advisors.

 Recent Stories